Space Cop

-Space Cop is a 2016 American science fiction action comedy film directed and produced by Jay Bauman and Mike Stoklasa, written by Stoklasa and edited by Bauman.
-The film stars Rich Evans, Stoklasa, Jocelyn Ridgely, and Bauman.
+Space Cop is a 2016 American science fiction action comedy film directed and produced by Jay Bauman and Mike Stoklasa, written by Stoklasa, Bauman, and Rich Evans, photographed and edited by Bauman, and starring Evans, Stoklasa, Bauman, Jocelyn Ridgely, Chike Johnson, Steve Piper, and Zach McLain.
 Produced and distributed by Red Letter Media, the film had been in production for at least seven years dating back to 2008.

-The film was released on Blu-ray on January 12, 2016 and on digital download on January 30, 2016.
+Space Cop was released on Blu-ray on January 12, 2016, and on digital download on January 30, 2016.

 Premise

-Space Cop, a highly disgruntled, impulsive and destructive police officer from the future of 2058, accidentally travels back in time to 2007 after a pursuit through space causes him to travel through a time rift.
+Space Cop, a highly disgruntled, impulsive, and destructive police officer from the future of 2058 (the future of space), accidentally travels back in time to 2007 after a pursuit through space causes him to travel through a time rift.
 He then spends eight years as a member of the Milwaukee Police Department.

 After encountering two alien criminals he comes across during a heist at a cryonic storage facility, he is teamed up with a comparatively more methodical and by-the-book police officer from the past who is accidentally unfrozen in the present.
 They are tasked with apprehending a criminal known as the Gold Digger known for stealing exclusively gold-based items.

-However, when they discover that the Gold Digger is in fact a part of a much bigger plan effected by alien lifeforms, they must defeat the evil aliens who threaten the present and the future.
+However, when they discover that the Gold Digger is in fact a part of a much bigger plan affected by alien lifeforms, they must defeat the evil aliens who threaten the present and the future.